TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 In addition, make sure to **add languages references to the language's README**.
 This helps me determine if the language actually exists, and it helps users who are browsing the repository.

+Don't worry if you forget any of this; I have a check list of reminders in the pull request template.

 At any rate, let's have some fun!

 ## Hello World Rules